wkoszolko/storm-local-docker-setup/README.md

-# storm-local-development
+# storm-local-development-setup

 Example how to develop storm locally without installing storm on your computer.

+This repository covers simple Storm 2 topology (WordCount) and docker-compose file which is responsible for running Storm Cluster, Storm UI, and container for deploying topology.

 ## Quick Start
-You have to build the project:
+You have to build the project (WordkCount topology):
 ```shell script
 mvn clean package
 ```
-then you need to run docker image:
+then you need to run docker images:
 ```
 docker-compose up
 ```
+Docker-compose starts Storm Cluster, Storm UI and deploys WordCount topology to Storm Cluster.

+Storm UI is aviable under http://localhost:8080

 Alternatively you can force to recreate the containers (useful when there is some state stored in the container):
 ```shell script
 docker-compose up --build --force-recreate